Quicklist: Types of Milk

 Full Cream Milk

-Full cream milk is one with the highest percentage of fat in it which gives it the creamiest taste and texture, compared to other types of milk that have a lower fat percentage.
-The term ‘full cream milk’ is also used for milk that has the same fat content as whole milk, a characteristic that makes both the types of milk very similar.
+Full-cream milk is one with the highest percentage of fat in it, which gives it the creamiest taste and texture compared to other types of milk that have a lower fat percentage.
+The term ‘full cream milk’ is also used for milk that has the same fat content as whole milk, a characteristic that makes both types of milk very similar.

-Full cream milk comes from the mammary glands of most mammals which makes it a highly nutritious food for all people, especially children.
-A 100-ml glass of this milk contains about 3.3 grams of protein, 4.7 grams of carbohydrates, and 3.9 grams of fat.
-Together they round up to approximately 66.9 kcal which makes full cream milk a great choice for those who are counting their calories and trying to follow a healthy diet.
+Full cream milk comes from the mammary glands of most mammals which makes it highly nutritious.
+A 3.5-ounce glass contains about 3.3 grams of protein, 4.7 grams of carbohydrates, and 3.9 grams of fat.

 This milk is simply prepared by soaking dried soybeans and thoroughly grinding them in water.
-Soy milk is a variety of plant-based milk that is packed with all the essential nutrients.
-It consists of an abundance of calcium and soy proteins and is highly popular among vegans and vegetarians.
+Soy milk is a variety of plant-based milk that is packed with essential nutrients.

 Since it is nut-based milk, it has an abundance of healthy fats, namely polyunsaturated and monounsaturated fats.
 It is also rich in other key nutrients like magnesium, potassium, calcium, protein, fiber, and vitamin E.

-Almond milk is ideal for those who are lactose-intolerant and wish to avoid dairy products because it is free from cholesterol as well as lactose.
-Not just that but it also has a low sodium content that is great for maintaining a healthy heart.
-Moreover, it is the lowest calorie option with only 30 calories in an average cup of almond milk with 0 grams of carbs and sugar.
+Almond milk is ideal for those who are lactose-intolerant and wish to avoid dairy products because it is free from cholesterol, as well as lactose.
+It also has a low sodium content and only 30 calories in an average cup of almond milk with 0 grams of carbs and sugar.